 - 1/4 teaspoon crushed red pepper

-- 1 teaspoon sesame seeds, plus more for garnish
+- 1 teaspoon sesame seeds plus more for garnish

 - 2 tablespoons corn starch

-- cooked brown rice, for serving
+- cooked rice, noodles, sesame seeds, and sliced green onions for serving (optional)

-- Season the chicken with salt and pepper and saute on medium-high in a large skillet until fully cooked through (about 5 minutes).
+- Season the chicken with salt and pepper and sauté on medium-high in a large skillet until fully cooked through (about 5 minutes).

 - Meanwhile, whisk together all remaining ingredients in a small bowl or measuring cup.

 - Remove the cooked chicken to a plate.